 The Importance of Making Quick Repairs

 It may be tempting to ignore problems with a door or locking mechanism as long as they’re not preventing residents from accessing or securing their houses.
 That’s a mistake.
-Ignoring a sticking key because it can be resolved with some creative wiggling will only mean that homeowners have to deal with it later once the key has weakened and broken off in the lock.
+Ignoring a sticking key because it can be resolved with creative wiggling will only mean that homeowners have to deal with it later once the key has weakened and broken off in the lock.

 It’s much smarter, and often less expensive, to hire a locksmith to resolve any door lock problems as soon as possible after they appear.
 That way, homeowners can work on their own schedules instead of putting off important meetings or errands to ensure they can lock their doors behind them.

 Waiting until a minor inconvenience turns into an emergency will also lead to higher repair costs.
 Good locksmiths provide emergency services, so there’s no need to worry about whether it can be repaired the same day.
-However, many charge more for rekeying or replacing locks outside of normal hours.
+However, many charge more for rekeying or replacing locks outside of regular hours.
 It’s better to call and schedule an appointment as soon as possible.

 The Bottom Line